Regulus343/Fractal/readme.md

 	- Make use of the same versatile content area system as content pages uses
 - Manage media items (images, video, audio, and more...)
 - Extra website settings management for developers
-- Build Twitter Bootstrap-enabled menu markup for views
-- Build an array of a menu which you can build custom markup for
-- Easily change base URI which defaults to `website.com/admin`
+- Easily change base URI for CMS which defaults to `website.com/admin`
 - Easily add or remove controllers
 - Easily use custom views
 - Easily build forms (due to use of Formation package)